fazalmajid/zfssnap/README.md

-no longer fits on my previous My Passport 5TB USB drives) and it takes about 12 hours to do the first transfer, which is why it makes sense to rotate drives more frequently than the 14 days it takes for the oldest snapshot that would be on it to be deleted on the source.
+no longer fits on my previous My Passport 5TB USB drives) and it takes about 12 hours to do the first transfer, which is why it makes sense to rotate drives more frequently than the 14 days it takes for the oldest snapshot that would be on it to be deleted on the source by `zfssnap`, this way you only need to back up up to 14 day's worth of activity rather than since the beginning of time.

-zfsvault is a small utility written in Go to sync automatic ZFS snapshots created using `zfssnap` between pools on a system that supports it, like Illumos (Solaris) or FreeBSD.
+`zfsvault` is a small utility written in Go to sync automatic ZFS snapshots created using `zfssnap` between pools on a system that supports it, like Illumos (Solaris) or FreeBSD.
 I have only tested it on SmartOS, so your mileage may vary.